The Hidden Danger: Unveiling the Silent Symptoms of High Cholesterol

 By prioritizing our cardiovascular health and staying vigilant about cholesterol management, we can lead healthier lives and safeguard our well-being for the future.

-(I passed through these symptoms and suffered a heart attack therefore wanted to inform others of the danger of high cholesterol)
+(I passed through these symptoms and suffered a heart attack; therefore wanted to inform others of the danger of high cholesterol)